-The purpose of mining is to create new blocks and new Bitcoins into existence.
+The purpose of mining is to create new blocks and new bitcoins into existence.
 If miners would stop, the whole network would die instantly.
 This is very unlikely, though.
 Even if half of the miners would stop, the rest would benefit greatly by getting a bigger share of the rewards.
-Free market takes care of this.
+The free market takes care of this.

-The block size of Bitcoin blockchain has been a topic of heated debate for many years.
+The block size of the Bitcoin blockchain has been a topic of heated debate for many years.
 Some developers wanted to increase the block size, which would increase the network capacity.
-Eventually this group split from Bitcoin in August of 2017 and created Bitcoin Cash.
+Eventually, this group split from Bitcoin in August of 2017 and created Bitcoin Cash.

 It’s often argued that the whole concept of the Proof of Work is simply outdated.
-The rivalling option called Proof of Stake requires no physical mining machines.
+The rivaling option called Proof of Stake requires no physical mining machines.
 The mining is done virtually and called validating or verifying blocks.